-You are part of a brilliant, successful, creative community and we’re here to support you.
-It’s important to remember that feeling anxious is a natural reaction to stressful events and that there are things you can do to manage your mental wellbeing.
+But it’s important to remember that you’re part of a brilliant, successful, creative community – and there are things you can do to look after your mental wellbeing.

 Here are some tips that we’ve drawn from Mind’s advice and elsewhere, which we’ve tailored to our industry, to help with common mental health concerns at the moment: